 There are also men that are survivors of Domestic Violence.

-MADV is focused on discussing strategies and solutions to break the vicious cycle of domestic violence and calls on men to come together to help stop domestic and sexual violence.
+My mom is on the Board of Directors of Hopefull Handbags and leads our Volunteer and Hopefull Handbag Distributions.
+My dad is on the Board of a local organization MADV (Men Against Domestic Violence).
+MADV is focused on discussing strategies and solutions to break the vicious cycle of domestic violence.
+It calls on men to come together to help stop domestic and sexual violence!

 Together we can do this…

 President and Founder of Hopefull Handbags, Inc. Global